jonher16/ParoTranslate/README.md

-# Text Translator Chrome Extension
+# ParoTranslate Korean/English Translation Chrome Extension

 This Chrome extension allows users to quickly translate selected text on a webpage using a keyboard shortcut.
 Translations are performed via the MyMemory API and can be saved and downloaded as a CSV file.